-The mission statement of the Department of Art is to prepare servant leader art students for a professional career in the visual arts and to offer avenues of creative fulfillment for all students of the university.
+The mission statement of the Department of Visual Arts is to prepare servant leader art students for a professional career in the visual arts and to offer avenues of creative fulfillment for all students of the university.
 This aim is to be accomplished through the pursuit of excellence and artistic achievement within a Christian context.

 The goals of the visual art program are to enable the students to develop skills and understanding in the foundations and principles of art, gain knowledge of historical and contemporary art, develop aesthetic judgment, and creatively produce and use their artistic abilities on the basis of mature Christian ethics.

-Offering a wide variety of work areas, the program provides practical experience in drawing, painting, design, pedagogy of art, sculpture, crafts, visual communication, art history, advertising, photography, museum studies, studio art, and internships.
+Offering a wide variety of work areas, the program provides practical experience in drawing, painting, design, visual communication, art history, advertising, photography, studio art, and internships.
 In addition to student art shows, professional artworks and professional artists are also featured.

 The goals for those granted a bachelor's degree in the visual arts are:

 To enable students to:

 - Cultivate a broad knowledge of the history and visual arts fundamentals.

 - Gain knowledge and experience in two- and three-dimensional art.

 - Develop a workable knowledge of various art fields so the student can develop artistically as well as make a living.

 - Present a portfolio and senior exhibition at the highest artistic level possible.